Title I

 Communication

-It is the intent that our communication be frequent, timely and written in an understandable and uniform format.
-If there is need for clarification, interpretation or additional support, contact the office (435-833-1940) for assistance.
+It is the intent that our communication be frequent, timely, and written in an understandable and uniform format.
+If there is a need for clarification, interpretation, or additional support, contact the office (435-833-1940) for assistance.

 School to Parent: